 Another significant benefit is giving stakeholders the ability to be heard without overwhelming the recipients of the feedback.
 Structuring the surveys in a smart way enables stakeholders to share their opinions while providing vendor managers and strategic sourcing team members actionable insights.

 We live in a world where organizations are increasingly dependent on a litany of providers who are employed somewhere else.
 Renowned entrepreneur, Auren Hoffman, writes, “99% of companies and organizations have more vendors than employees….
 Stitching together the right vendors is really, really hard.
 Researching vendors and getting them to work together is really hard.
 Figuring out the right ones is hard.
 Getting the most out of them is hard.
 Getting a great return on your investment is hard.”

 Want to make things easier on yourself and better for your organization?
-Set up a vendor scorecarding program and put the data to work.
+Set up a supplier performance scorecard and put the data to work.